About

 Linking Companies Across Databases

 Raw data is not unique.
 All the data vendors are selling similar data, even if most won’t tell you that.
-The challenge that RxDataLab addresses is linking the data and surfacing it in a useful way.
+The challenge that RxDataLab addresses is linking the data and surfacing relevant information in a useful way.
 For example, ClinicalTrials.gov is naturally organized by study, and FDA sources are identified by NDA/ANDA number or drug name/ingredient.
-Both will have a “sponsor” free text form identifying the company responsible for the trial or compound, but those sponsor names vary wildly and they change over time, making it quite difficult to answer a question like “show me all of Merck’s trials”.
+Both will have a “sponsor” free text form identifying the company responsible for the trial or compound, but those sponsor names vary wildly and they change over time, making it quite difficult to answer a question like “show me all of Merck’s trials” (even for an LLM).

-The SEC, on the other hand, is organized around reporting entities (companies and individuals) and nicely maps these entities to a unique identifier called a CIK (Central Index Key).
+The SEC is organized around reporting entities (companies and individuals) and maps entities to a unique identifier called a CIK (Central Index Key).
 CIK’s are unique and relatively persistent.
 They do not change during company name changes and will persist from venture funding through an IPO if they are filing with the agency1.

-In public markets, we identify companies based on stock tickers, and sometimes more exotic (but reliable) identifiers like CUSIP’s or FIGI IDs.
+In public markets, we identify companies based on stock tickers, and sometimes identifiers like CUSIP’s or FIGI IDs.

 RxDataLab.comCompany (RxID)BioHedge FundClinical TrialsSEC FilingsFDA FilingsMarket DataPortfolio HoldingsOwnership FilingsCIK / CUSIP